 The module will also seek to identify where societal strengths, resilience and or innovation reduced any adverse impact.

-The Core Participant application window will be open from Tuesday 17 September to Tuesday 15 October 2024.
-Due to the wide range of issues being investigated, the Chair is minded to designate only Core Participant applicants who can speak to a range of industries and/or parts of society impacted and are representative of the whole of the United Kingdom.
-The process for applying to be a Core Participant is set out in the Core Participant protocol.
+Due to the wide range of issues being investigated, the Chair was minded to designate only Core Participant applicants who can speak to a range of industries and/or parts of society impacted and are representative of the whole of the United Kingdom.

 Upcoming or past hearing dates for this module can be viewed on the Inquiry’s hearings page.